 How long do I have to claim?

 In all cases, you can file a claim within three years of receiving any kind of misdiagnosis.
 This window of time allows you room to cope with your illness while trying to piece together everything relevant to your claim.
-You should contact us to make a claim as soon as you can, and feel comfortable to do so.
-If you are unsure as to when the misdiagnosis occured, then please feel free to contact us, and our expert solicitors will discuss it with you.
+You should contact us to make a claim as soon as you feel comfortable to do so.
+If you are unsure as to when the misdiagnosis occurred, then please feel free to contact us and our expert solicitors will discuss it with you.

 I’ve been a victim of misdiagnosis, what should I do?

-If you have unfortunately suffered due to misdiagnosis, then you should contact us at First4lawyers to make a claim as soon as you are ready to do so.
+If you have suffered due to misdiagnosis, then you should contact us at First4Lawyers to make a claim as soon as you are ready to do so.
 We'll take the stress out of making a claim, ensuring that you can achieve peace of mind during this difficult time.
-We'll also make sure that you receive the compensation that you deserve, and make sure that someone else doesn't have to suffer a similar incident.
+We'll also make sure that you receive the compensation that you deserve.